Zintkála Nuni: Marriages

-Zintkála returned to her adoptive mother who now lived in Portland, Oregon where she met Albert Chalivat, who she married the day after they first met.
+Zintkála returned to her adoptive mother who now lived in Portland, Oregon where she met Albert Chalivat, whom she married the day after they first met.
 The marriage took place in Washington because of miscegenation laws in the state of Oregon preventing Native American and Anglo-American inter-marriage.

 The couple soon became estranged when it became apparent that Zintkála had contracted syphilis, most probably from Colby's sexual abuse.
 With no affordable cure for syphilis in 1909, Chalivat turned to alcohol.
 The couple separated after two weeks of marriage.

 During her career in Hollywood, Zintkála Nuni married actor Robert 'Bob' Keith on May 31, 1913, in Santa Ana.
 Zintkála Nuni married under her stage name "Princeton Davis" since the previous marriage with Chalivat had not been annulled.
 Suffering abuse, Zintkála Nuni left in October 1913 with her child "Clyde".

 In March 1915, Zintkála Nuni married fellow circus performer Dick Allen, with whom she had two more children.